Ulises-ICM-UPC/UClick/README.md

 # UClick

 `UClick` is an open source software written in Python to register Control Points on images for further use in [UCalib](https://github.com/Ulises-ICM-UPC/UCalib) and [UDrone](https://github.com/Ulises-ICM-UPC/UDrone).

 ### Description

 The program is aimed to assist the registration of pixel coordinates corresponding to Control Points for subsequent image calibration.
 Two types of control points are distinguished: points located on the horizon (Horizon Points, HP) and points located in known coordinates (Ground Control Points, GCP), for which a file with their coordinates will be supplied.
 The output files can then be used afterwards for manual calibration of images in [UCalib](https://github.com/Ulises-ICM-UPC/UCalib) and [UDrone](https://github.com/Ulises-ICM-UPC/UDrone).
+A code to verify the quality of the GCPs used in the manual calibration of the images is also provided

 ### Requirements and project structure
 To run the software it is necessary to have Python (3.8) and install the following dependencies: